Bvisi0n/Bvisi0n/README.md

 The jungle didn’t get easier. **I just got stronger.**

 > AI doesn't replace expertise.
 It amplifies it — or exposes the lack of it.
-> *I used to sweat for hours to find the bug.
-> Now I sweat for seconds — to make sure ChatGPT didn’t leave a banana peel.*

 ---